Healthy vs. Unhealthy Relationships: How to Tell the Difference

 Healthy relationships are based on trust, and respect and equality and consent are the norm.
 While such relationships are not perfect, they are characterized by healthy behaviors.
 That’s why it’s possible to safely address weaknesses, strengths, and problems, and that will lead to productive change.

-While it’s not always obvious for us, but control and power are always at the core of both unhealthy and abusive behaviors and unhealthy and abusive relationships.
+While it’s not always obvious to us, control and power are always at the core of both unhealthy and abusive behaviors and unhealthy and abusive relationships.

 Unhealthy relationships are characterized by disrespect and distrust (in the form of defensiveness or stonewalling), and you may not feel equal to your partner.
 And abusive relationships involve patterns of destructive behaviors (physical, emotional, or sexual abuse), which people use to exert power or control over their partner.